-An LOI merely indicates a party's intention to enter into a contract with the other party in the future.
-Normally, it is an agreement to "enter into an agreement" which, as mentioned above, is neither enforceable nor does it confer any contractual rights upon the parties.
-However, depending on their wording, some aspects of an LOI may contain binding obligations confidentiality, exclusivity of dealings and governing law/jurisdiction, amongst others, may create such obligations.
+A letter of intent ("LOI") merely indicates a party's intention to enter into a contract with the other party in the future.
+Normally, it is a conditional offer or an agreement to "enter into an agreement" which is neither enforceable, nor does it confer any contractual rights upon the parties.
+However, depending on the wording, an LOI may result in binding obligations in relation to confidentiality, exclusivity of dealings and governing law/jurisdiction, amongst others.
 In certain circumstances, an LOI may be construed as a letter of acceptance of the offer resulting in a concluded contract between the parties.
 It largely depends on the intention of the parties that can be drawn from the terms of the LOI, the nature of the transaction and other relevant circumstances.
 If parties have acted on an LOI, as if there is a binding obligation, it can be held as constituting a binding contract between them.
 In India, a binding contract can also result from conduct alone.